Daratumumab (Intravenous route)

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Breathing problems, history of Use with caution.
+- Thrombocytopenia (low number of platelets)—Use with caution.
 May make this condition worse.

 Proper Use of This Medicine: